DaimyoDev/Coyoda/README.md

 # Coyoda

-Coyoda is a car dealership design using html and css
+Coyoda is a car dealership design using html and css, it should be working now